programming-notes/activerecord-jr-1-a-basic-orm-challenge/README.md

 Be careful because the base class only knows what it's told.  `Database::Model` doesn't know that `Student` maps to the `students` table, for example.
 Refactor out the following shared methods from `Student` and `Cohort` without doing anything to the `Student` and `Cohort` classes beyond removing the methods.
 The code in the methods might need to change, though.

+**NOTE: After each small incremental change you complete, run your specs.
+Change one thing and make sure you are still green!
+Avoid going down rabbit holes.**

 1. Move `Student#initialize` and `Cohort#initialize` to `Database::Model#initialize`
 2. Move `Student#save` and `Cohort#save` to `Database::Model#save`
 3. Move `Student#[]` and `Cohort#[]` to `Database::Model#[]`